 I've got ideas!

 As I mentioned above, you can sell some of them, such as at garage or yard sales, or to used book stores, for example.
+Read my article about the top places to sell books for cash here for more ideas.

 In addition, you can donate your books.
 I personally favor this method, at least for books that aren't very valuable, so that I can just drop them off and get them into the hands of someone who will appreciate and read them.